-Direct flights start 22nd January with Garuda Indonesia
+Direct flights now operating with Garuda Indonesia

 Here’s news to banish those winter blues.
 For the first time you’ll be able to board an aircraft in Britain and step off in beautiful Bali, Indonesia’s best-known paradise island.

 So if you’ve ever been tempted by Bali’s idyllic scenery, tropical seas and friendly people — now there’s one more reason to visit in 2019.

 Garuda Indonesia flies non-stop to Bali on Tuesdays, Thursdays and Saturdays, starting from Tuesday 22nd January 2019.

 Flights depart Heathrow Terminal 4 at 21:55 and arrive in Denpasar, Bali, at 21:30 the following day.
 Flight time is just over 15 hours.

 Booking for the route is already open and two ticket classes are available.
 Return flights from Bali continue to operate via Jakarta.

 With its lush greenery, golden beaches, unique Hindu culture and sultry climate, Bali welcomes everyone – from pensioners to party animals and backpackers to billionaires.